 Mr. Tom Downes Jr.

 Tom Downes is a quintessential member of the “Greatest Generation.”
 He was born and raised in NYC during the most difficult years of the Depression.
 As an eight-year-old child, he polished shoes to help support his family.
 While still in high school, he enlisted in the US Army during WWII.
-Tom served with distinction in the Pacific Theater, where he was seriously injured, returning to the US aboard the hospital ship, Comfort.
+Tom served with distinction in the Pacific Theater, where he was seriously injured, returning to the US aboard the original hospital ship, Comfort.

 After his rehabilitation, he returned to the Bronx, where he married Marianne and began their family while attending college at night.
 He worked as an executive in the transportation industry for over 35 years.
 Tom and Marianne moved to New City in 1960 and quickly became very involved in their new community.
 Their family grew to eight children, all of whom attended St. Augustine Elementary School, and seven of the eight attended Albertus Magnus.
 Two of Tom's grandsons, Matt and Mike Dale also graduated from AM.